tanium/octobot/README.md

 "backport-1.0" (for example) and he will auto-cherry-pick this PR after it is merged to "release/1.0" and open up a new PR for you.

+Yet still more, octobot also wants to help improve JIRA issue tracking.
+If a PR is submitted with jira issues in the title, they will be commented on and transitioned to in-progress/pending-review.
+When the PR is merged, they will be commented on again with the PR title/body, and transitioned to Resolved: Fixed.

 Setup
 -----